 Pierogi are addicting.

 The most common fillings are potato and cheese, ground meat, and sauerkraut and mushroom.
-Sweet cheese and berries are also popular.
+Sweet cheese, berries, and sour cherries are also popular.

 They can be served boiled or fried, almost always have a side of sour cream, and the savory versions are usually topped with diced caramelized onions.